DestinyVolt/D-D/homebrew/GiantSoul.md

 - **Stone Giant.** Immediately after you cast any of your Mark of the Ordning spells, you gain a bonus to AC equal to your Constitution modifier (minimum of +1) until the end of your next turn.
 - **Frost Giant.** Immediately after you cast any of your Mark of the Ordning spells, you gain temporary hit points equal to your Constitution modifier (minimum of 1).
 If the spell is Armor of Agathys, you instead increase its temporary hit points by an amount equal to your Constitution modifier (minimum of 1).
 - **Fire Giant.** You gain a bonus to the damage rolls of your Mark of the Ordning spells.
 The bonus equals your Constitution modifier (minimum of +1).
-- **Cloud Giant.** Immediately after you cast any of your Mark of the Ordning spells, you can magically teleport to an unoccupied space within 15 feet of you.
+- **Cloud Giant.** Immediately after you cast any of your Mark of the Ordning spells, you can magically teleport to an unoccupied space within 15 feet of you that you can see.
 - **Storm Giant.** Immediately after you cast any of your Mark of the Ordning spells, up to three creatures of your choice that you can see within 30 feet of you take lightning damage equal to your Constitution modifier (minimum of 1).

 ### Colossus Sorcery